Here are the 10 most common problems that can trigger a check engine light.

 Put simply, an ignition coil generates the electricity the spark plugs need to ignite the fuel and air mixture in the cylinders.
 Classic cars have a single coil, but many modern vehicles use one coil per cylinder.
 If your ride has a V8 under the hood, you could have eight separate coils.
 The monstrous Bugatti Chiron has 16.
 No matter how many you have though, a malfunctioning coil will almost certainly trigger the check engine light, but remember, if your car burns diesel, you have neither ignition coils nor spark plugs.

 Speaking of spark plugs, worn or fouled plugs can cause a variety of issues including an engine misfire and hesitation under heavy acceleration.
 A worn coil can exhibit the same symptoms, and can cause the car to shut off unexpectedly.
 A quality spark plug costs between $10 and $20, while a coil is generally in the $50 range.
-Changing your own spark plugs is easier than it sounds, too.
+Changing your own spark plugs is also easier than it sounds.

 Bad spark plug wires